 The property earned all of the Washington state energy tax credits available, including efficient LED warehouse lighting and lighting controls; as well as all concrete truck courts.

 Frederickson ONE provided 56-foot wide roads inside the park to enhance maneuverability for both trucks and automobiles within the park and its surroundings, as well as more than 2.5 times the required amount trailer parking stalls.

 In addition, the site incorporates an extensive use of over 140 native trees.

 Creating cleaner living, working and playing spaces

 This site was the former location of the Pullman Couch facility but gained notoriety with the “Ice-Fire” of 2013.
-LPC purchased the site in late 2018 and embarked on a significant environmental clean-up effort to remediate the soils.
-In 2019 LPC encapsulated the site under IEPA guidance with appropriate engineered barriers and structures.
-Not only did LPC improve the current land use, we also dramatically improved the environmental nature of the site.
+Logistics Property Company purchased the site in late 2018 and embarked on a significant environmental clean-up effort to remediate the soils.
+In 2019 Logistics Property Company encapsulated the site under IEPA guidance with appropriate engineered barriers and structures.
+Not only did Logistics Property Company improve the current land use, we also dramatically improved the environmental nature of the site.

 Transform an environmentally challenged vacant lot in downtown Chicago into a neighborhood-centric, modern logistics facility.

 Engage the local community to ensure optimal outcomes for our people, our community, and our environment, not only because it is the right thing to do, but also because it lowers the cost of occupancy for our tenants.